-To provide a framework to help Council optimise its return on investment of surplus funds in a prudent and measurable manner.
+To provide a framework to assist Council optimise its return on investment of surplus funds in a prudent and measurable manner.
 Specifically:

-- Achieve or exceed budgeted investment revenue while preserving Council's capital. - Establishment of Risk Management Guidelines based upon credit rating, limited exposure to individual institutions and term to maturity limits. - Use of appropriate benchmark for investment performance measurement. - The use of investment types which comply with Legislative Requirements including the revised Investment Order dated 31 July 2008.
+- Achieve or exceed budgeted investment revenue while preserving Council's capital. - Establishment of Risk Management Guidelines based upon credit rating, limited exposure to individual institutions and term to maturity limits. - Use of an appropriate benchmark for investment performance measurement. - Ensure there is sufficient liquidity to fund all reasonably anticipated cash flow requirements. - The use of investment types which comply with Legislative Requirements including the revised Investment Order dated12 January 2011.